jhylin/Portfolio-projects/Phenotypes-associated-with-rare-diseases.md

     ## 10 Morphological anomaly                                   2644 0.0236
     ## 11 Particular clinical situation in a disease or syndrome   418 0.00372

-Rearrange the table with proportions in descending order (from highest to lowest).
+The table was then rearranged with proportions in descending order (from highest to lowest).
 It also showed the top two were “Disease” (51.6%) and “Malformation syndrome” (33.5%).

 ``` r
 df1 %>% arrange(desc(prop))